 HBO's David Benioff and D. B. Weiss did exactly that.
 If Martin partnered with them, he wouldn't face the limitations of feature films and network television channels: An HBO series could not only accommodate tens of hours of content, but it could also portray Martin’s R-rated world accurately.
 And with HBO’s financial muscle and appetite for spending in the post-Sopranos era, the show could be as ambitious as anything Hollywood could offer—perhaps even as ambitious as the books themselves.

 Martin was sold.
 He signed on, and the show began development in 2007.
 In typical Thrones-ian fashion, it took a full four years to reach the screen (a writer's strike and re-shoots didn't help)—but when it got there, it was big.
 HBO had placed a lot of faith in Martin’s fantasy epic, spending millions on the pilot and allocating a budget that the show needed to succeed.
 Their decisions were rewarded, as critics and word-of-mouth reviews consistently boosted viewership season over season.
 An average of slightly more than 2.5 million people watched episodes live in season one; by season seven, that number was over ten million.
-And with the premiere of the final season in 2019, one can only assume Game of Thrones will break its own record.
+And with the premiere of the final season this April, one can only assume Game of Thrones will break its own record.

 Since its 2011 premiere, the show (and, by proxy, Martin) has gained a reputation for its cast of compelling characters—who have inspired Harry Potter-like allegiances in viewers—and brutal twists.
 The Red Wedding is arguably a landmark moment in television history, while speculating about the series' conclusion (and who will still be around) is like discussing the Super Bowl.